pechiyappan/data360r/cran-comments.md

 <http:...> or <[https:...]https:...>
 with angle brackets for auto-linking and no space after 'http:' and 'https:'.

 * Done.
-Revised Description to <[https://tcdata360.worldbank.org/]https://tcdata360.worldbank.org/> and <[https://govdata360.worldbank.org/]https://govdata360.worldbank.org/>
+Revised Description to: <https://tcdata360.worldbank.org/> and <https://govdata360.worldbank.org/>

 Please do not start the description with 'This R package' or similar.
 Perhaps just start with 'Makes it easy to ...'.